ebinbellini/ebin-slock/README.md

 This is my hacky fork of https://github.com/chjj/slock, which is a fork of suckless slock.
 Read chjj's README.md for more information.
 My fork adds a cool lock icon and shows asterisks when you type your password.
+It uses a color from your .Xresources if you have one.

 Here's how it looks:
 ![example of ebin-slock being used](./slocked.png)